camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/10-tasks/50-receive-task.html.md

 ```

 <div class="alert alert-warning">
-  Correlation of a parallel multi instance isn't possible because the subscription can't unambiguous identified.
+  Correlation of a parallel multi instance isn't possible because the subscription can't be identified unambiguously.
 </div>

-To continue a process instance that is currently waiting at a Receive Task without a message reference, the `runtimeService.signal(executionId)` can be called using the id of the execution that arrived in the Receive Task.
+To continue a process instance that is currently waiting at a Receive Task without a message reference, the `runtimeService.signal(executionId)` can be called, using the id of the execution that arrived in the Receive Task.

 ```xml
 <receiveTask id="waitState" name="wait" />